 She sits on the boards of Condé Nast Publishing Ltd and the Belgian publisher Die Keure, and previously held board roles in Winkorp’s global entities.
 Sabine studied business engineering and philosophy before completing her MBA at INSEAD.

-The summary minutes of Meetings of the Museum Council are published.
+Summary minutes of Meetings of the Museum Council are published below.